cea-hpc/modules/doc/source/module.rst

   :instopt:`--with-light-background-colors` options in conjunction with :instopt:`--with-terminal-background`.
 The :envvar:`MODULES_COLORS`
   environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.
+See :envvar:`MODULES_COLORS` description for details.

  .. mconfig:: contact